Sulphur Dew Point Corrosion Protection for SRU, TGTU and Acid Gas Systems

-Refinery sulphur management assets face persistent reliability theats from acid condensation and sulphur species.
-The most damaging mechanism in cool-end gas paths is sulphur dew point corrosion, where SO₂ and SO₃ combine with moisture to form sulphuric acid (H₂SO₄).
-Under these conditions, unprotected carbon steel and even high-alloy stainless steels can suffer rapid wastage, leaks and unplanned outages.
+Sulphur management assets face persistent reliability threats from acid condensation and sulphur species.
+Sulphur dew point corrosion is the most damaging mechanism in cool-end gas paths, where SO₂ and SO₃ combine with moisture to form sulphuric acid (H₂SO₄).

-Traditional organic and inorganic coatings blister, permeate and degrade when exposed to hot acidic condensate, halide-laden deposits and steam-out conditions.
-Even corrosion-resistant alloys such as 316L, 904L, Alloy 20 or Incoloy 825 can suffer severe attack under wet H₂SO₄ condensate.
-Thermal spray or weld overlay materials, if not sealed or stress-relieved, contain porosity and stress pathways that allow corrosive media to penetrate.
-In dew point service this leads to under-film corrosion, disbondment and recurring repairs.
-Full alloy overlays also introduce significant cost, weld distortion and residual stress while still showing vulnerability to halide-laden condensate.
+Traditional organic and inorganic coatings blister, permeate, and degrade when exposed to hot acidic condensate, halide-laden deposits, and steam-out conditions.
+Even corrosion-resistant alloys such as 316L, 904L, Alloy 20, or Incoloy 825 can suffer severe attack under wet H₂SO₄ condensate.

-Temperature capability extends to 180–190 °C (350–375 °F) in wet acid service, depending on process chemistry.
-Where process temperatures exceed this ceiling, IGS selects from its alloy cladding portfolio to ensure continuous protection across the operating profile.
+Where process temperatures exceed the MRP ceiling, IGS selects from its alloy cladding portfolio to ensure continuous protection across the full operating profile.

 IGS installs MRP in situ, minimising the critical path and enabling a return to service in less than 12 hours from application.
 Resistance to steam-out and mechanical damage, plus straightforward refurbishment, shortens outage schedules and reduces repeat access requirements.